IsmailKonak/FF-Algorithm-Pytorch-Implementation/README.md

-# The Forward-Forward Algorithm proposed by Geoffrey Hinton - Unsupervised Learning Version
+# The Forward-Forward Algorithm proposed by Geoffrey Hinton - Pytorch Implemetation (Unofficial)

 ## What is Forward Forward Algorithm?